richardbarran/django-photologue/README.txt

 Sync Your Database
 ------------------

-Run the Django 'syndb' command to create the appropriate tables.
+Run the Django 'syncdb' command to create the appropriate tables.
 After the database in initialized, run the following command to initialize Photologue:

     python manage.py plinit